coolbutuseless/emphatic/README.md

 <img src="man/figures/example1.svg" width="100%">

-## Example 2 - using row and column specification
+## Example of highlighting specific rows and columns

 Use `{emphatic}` to highlight the `mtcars` dataset where: